 MireKoc, Koç University, Istanbul, Turkey

-Ahmet İçduygu is the former Dean of the College of Social Sciences and Humanities at Koç University, Istanbul, Turkey.
-He currently holds a dual appointment as a full professor at Koç, one is in the Department of International Relations and the other is in the Department of Sociology.
+Ahmet İçduygu currently holds a dual appointment as a full professor at Koç, one is in the Department of International Relations and the other is in the Department of Sociology.
 He is also the Director of the Migration Research Center at Koc (MiReKoc).
+He holds a PhD in Demography from the Australian National University.
+He held visiting professor or fellow positions at Stockholm University, the University of Warwick, the University of Manchester, the European University Institute in Florence, the University of Pennsylvania, Malmö University, and the University of Amsterdam.
 He is an elected member of the Science Academy in Turkey.
-In addition to his research projects, Prof. İçduygu has conducted various research projects for international organizations such as IOM, UNHCR, EU, OECD and ILO.
-He teaches on migration studies, theories and practices of citizenship, international organizations, civil society, nationalism and ethnicity, and research methods.
+He is the editor-in-chief of the well-established scholarly journal, International Migration.
+In addition to his own individual research projects, Prof. İçduygu has conducted various research projects for the international organizations such as IOM, UNHCR, EU, OECD and ILO.
+He teaches on migration studies, theories and practices of citizenship, international organizations, civil society, nationalism and ethnicity, and health-migration linkage.

 FAFO, Oslo, Norway